aleziz01/xeger-cpp/README.md

 # xeger-cpp
-The xeger library ported and optimized using c++
+The xeger library ported to and optimized using c++